luciousmc/frontend_practice/exercises/npm-intro/README.md

 ### Before You Begin

+In your terminal, navigate the to `exercises/npm-intro` directory.

 Be sure to check out a new branch for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).

 ### Exercise

-0. Change directories to `exercises/npm-intro`.
 1. Read about the NPM website, CLI, and registry at [npmjs.com](https://docs.npmjs.com/about-npm/).
 2. [Create a `package.json`](https://docs.npmjs.com/creating-a-package-json-file#creating-a-default-packagejson-file) in `exercises/npm-intro` using the `npm` command.
 3. Install the [`jquery`](https://www.npmjs.com/package/jquery) package as a dependency [using the `npm install` command](https://docs.npmjs.com/cli/install.html).